nayeemmz/cmsc426Spring2022/project3.md

 ## Creating bag of visual words

-You could use Scale-Invariant Feature Transform (SIFT) from you previous homework to obtain feature descriptors or use a library for it for the purposes of this project.
-You could also use SURF or HOG features for this project.
+You could use Scale-Invariant Feature Transform (SIFT) from you OpenCV contrib library to obtain feature descriptors or any other library for it for the purposes of this project.
+You could also use HOG features for this project.
+In addition, you may use the sift code provided at [link]( https://nayeemmz.github.io/cmsc426Spring2022/assets/proj3/sift.ipynb).
 I will leave that up to you to test.
 The descriptor for each image will be a matrix of size, $$keypoints \times 128$$.
 If there are different number of keypoints for different images, you may use only the strongest keypoints determined by the image having the smallest number of keypoints.
 Once the descriptors for each keypoint are obtained you may stack them for the entire training set.
-Use this matrix of feature descriptors as a training input to k-means clustering algorithm.
+Use this matrix of feature descriptors as a training input to k-Means clustering algorithm.
 The centroids of the clusters form a visual dictionary vocabulary.
 Use this visual vocabulary to make a frequency histogram for each image, based on the frequency of vocabularies in them.
 In other words you are trying to figure out the number of occurrences of each visual vocabulary word in each image.
 These histograms are the bag of visual words.
 The length of the histogram is the same as the number of clusters.
 Please note that the number of clusters is not limited by the number of categories, since it is dependent on the keypoints and visual words surrounding them, you should train K-Means for hundreds of clusters.
 I have tried 400 but you are free to test other numbers.

-Go over the slides to understand SIFT / SURF / HoG, K-Means algorithm and bag of features.
-While you may use Python libraries train the Support vector classifier you would write your own code for k-Means algorithm.
+Go over the slides to understand SIFT / HoG, K-Means algorithm and bag of visual words (BoVW).
+While you may use Python libraries to train the Support vector classifier you would write your own code for k-Means algorithm.
 For a detailed description of the bag of visual words technique, follow the graphic above and read the following [paper](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/csurka-eccv-04.pdf).

 <!--[Here](/cmsc426fall2019/assets/proj3/regionalextrema.ipynb) is some starter code for extrema detection step.-->